TheoRondoux/mini_projet/README.md

 1. Clone the repository or download as zip the project.

 ### In Windows
 2. Install [Cygwin](https://www.cygwin.com/).
-In the setup, install the gpp and makefile dependencies.
+In the setup, install the g++ and makefile dependencies.
 3. In the directory of the game, run the command `make`
 4. Launch the game using `./hero_vs_monsters.exe`